 "You wouldn't guess that this quick-and-easy soup is low in fat," relates Becky Christman of Bridgeton, Missouri.
 "Since my husband loves spicy foods, I sometimes use medium or hot salsa in this recipe for extra zip."

-In Gretna, Louisiana, Will Zunino simmers this rich and creamy creation in his slow cooker.
-Because the chowder is ready in less than four hours, it can be prepared in the afternoon and served to dinner guests that night. —Will Zunio, Gretna, Louisiana
+I simmer my rich and creamy shrimp soup in the slow cooker.
+Because the chowder is ready in less than 4 hours, it can be prepared in the afternoon and served to dinner guests that night. —Will Zunio, Gretna, Louisiana